-as a federal statute.
-Each rule must pass through a long General Principles of Law Governing Deceptive Acts and Practices process, including publication of the proposed rule in the Federal Register, hearings or written comments, and final publication in the Code of have the same force and effect
+1. Made by the FTC, these rules have the same force and effect as a federal statute.
+Each rule must pass through a long process, including publication of the proposed rule in the Federal Register, hearings or written comments, and final publication in the Code of Federal Regulations.